Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: A taxonomy of weakly-supervised object localization methods

+An early work on CAM methods~\citep{zhou2016learning} revealed a fundamental issue, namely, under-activation.
+CAMs tend to activate only on small discriminative regions, and therefore, localizing only a small part of the object while missing a large part of it.
+This leads to high false negatives.
+Subsequent works in WSOL aimed mainly to tackle this issue by pushing activations in CAM to cover the entire object.
+This is done either through a different pooling strategy or by explicitly designing a method aiming to recover the full object (\autoref{subsec:cam-refinement}).

+As an alternative to averaging spatial responses, authors in~\citep{oquab2015object} consider using the \emph{maximum} response value on the CAM as a per-class score (MAX-Pool).
+The method therefore avoids including potential background regions in the class score, thus reducing false positives.
+However, this pooling technique tends also to focus on small discriminative parts of objects since the per-class score is tied only to one pixel of the response map\footnote{Note that one pixel in the CAM corresponds to a large surface in the input image depending on the size of the receptive field of the network at the CAM layer.}.
+To alleviate this problem ~\citep{pinheiro2015image,sun2016pronet} consider using a smoothed approximation of the maximum function to discover larger parts of objects of interest using the \emph{log-sum-exp} function (LSE),

 where $q\in\R_+^*$ controls the smoothness of the approximation.
-A small value of $q$ makes the approximation closer to the average function while a large $q$ makes it close to the maximum function.
-Thus, small values of $q$ make the network consider large regions while large values consider only small regions. \cite{durand2017wildcat,durand2016weldon} use negative evidence to obtain a global score: instead of using only the maximum scoring instances, the pooling is based on both the maximum and minimum scoring instances which provides a strong regularization during training,
+A small $q$ value makes the approximation closer to the average function, while a large $q$ makes it close to the maximum function.
+Thus, with small $q$ values, make the network consider large regions, while large values consider only small regions.

+Instead of considering the maximum of the map~\citep{oquab2015object}, \ie, a single high response point, authors in~\citep{ZhouZYQJ18PRM} (PRM) propose to use \emph{local maxima}.
+This amounts to using local peak responses which are more likely to cover a larger part of the object than occurs when using only the single maximum response,

+where $G^c \in \mathbb R^{H \times W}$ is a sampling kernel, $*$ is the convolution operation, and $N^c$ is the number of local maxima.
+Depending on the size of the kernel, this pooling allows stimulating different distant locations, which can help recover adjacent regions with an object.
+Similarly, it is likely that background regions are stimulated.
+This highlights the challenge faced with transferring global labels into local pixels.
+Note that such a transfer of supervision is known to be an ill-posed problem in the field of WSOL~\citep{wan2018min}.